-Aimee Quemuel, a writer based in Ventura, Calif., did not know a thing about canine cancer when her 11-year-old golden retriever, Cody, was diagnosed with hemangiosarcoma (a cancer originating in the lining of the blood vessels and the spleen) in 2006.
+Aimee Quemuel, a writer based in Ventura, Calif., did not know a thing about canine cancer when her 11-year-old Golden Retriever, Cody, was diagnosed with hemangiosarcoma (cancer originating in the lining of the blood vessels and the spleen) in 2006.
 Yet, because of the decisions she was able to make, Cody lived 17 months longer than his doctors initially predicted.

 To help other pet owners in similar situations, Quemuel has written The 42 Rules to Fight Dog Cancer and launched the companion website, FightDogCancer.com.
-Below, Quemuel shares the wisdom of a dog owner who has been there through the story of Cody’s amazing recovery, as well as those of other pet owners she has met in her travels.
+Below, Quemuel shares the wisdom of a dog owner who has been there through Cody’s remarkable recovery, as well as those of other pet owners she has met in her travels.

 Firstly, Take a Deep Breath

 After Cody collapsed on a San Francisco beach while playing, veterinarians at the emergency clinic told Quemuel her dog was too sick to be treated.
-He had tumors on his spleen, his liver and his heart.
+He had tumors on his spleen, his liver, and his heart.
 “I was encouraged to put him down on the spot,” says Quemuel.
 In the heat of the moment, she asked her veterinarian what would happen if she didn’t make a decision right then.
-“We brought a biscuit out and Cody begged for it.
+“We brought a biscuit out, and Cody begged for it.
 He still had life in him.”
-This, in turn, allowed Quemuel to move toward her next phase: research.
+This energy, in turn, allowed Quemuel to move toward her next phase: research.

 Research Your Dog Cancer Treatment Options